networknt/light-proxy/docs/content/tutorial/index.md

 ```

 The newly updated handlers can be found [here](https://github.com/networknt/light-example-4j/tree/master/rest/light-proxy-backend/src/main/java/com/networknt/backend/handler)
-and these files are the only ones changed after light-codegen.
+and these files along with test cases are the only ones changed after light-codegen.

 ## Start backend services